InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/siddhi.md

 There are two [rituals]({{ site.baseurl }}{% link _pages/rites.md %})
 to accelerate progress toward this level:
-- The Silver Key Ceremony:
+- The Silver Key Ceremony
-- The Dream Journal:
+- The Dream Journal

 ## Communion with Celestial Beings
 After entering the Dream Level 3,